Robert J. Blendon, Sc.D., Executive Director

 John Benson is a Research Scientist and is Managing Director of the Harvard Opinion Research Program.
 At Harvard since 1992, John has directed numerous national and international polling projects leading to more than 80 publications in JAMA: The Journal of the American Medical Association, New England Journal of Medicine, Health Affairs, Public Opinion Quarterly, Clinical Infectious Diseases, Social Science Research, and other domestic policy and polling journals.
 Since 1995, John has played a key role in the design and analysis of a series of surveys with The Washington Post and the Kaiser Family Foundation on public knowledge, values, and attitudes on domestic policy issues.
 He has managed survey projects with the Robert Wood Johnson Foundation, National Public Radio, The NewsHour with Jim Lehrer, and The Boston Globe.
-He also helps direct the Harvard School of Public Health’s Project on the Public and Biological Security.
 John is specifically interested in public attitudes about end-of-life decisions and other issues involving moral values.
 He also serves as survey consultant to Medscape.com.
 Previously, John was associate editor of Public Perspective and senior opinion analyst at The Roper Center for Public Opinion Research, where he was instrumental in the development of the POLL database, an essential research tool in the field of public opinion.
 He has an M.A. in History of Science from the University of Wisconsin.